Weighted noncommutative regular projective curves: Real elliptic curves

-With $\deg(\gge{y})=\frac{1}{\kappa\varepsilon}\LF{\gge{a}}{\gge{y}}$ and $\rk(\gge{y})=\frac{1}{\kappa\varepsilon\deg(S)}\LF{\gge{y}}{\gge{s}}$ one obtains like in~\cite[Lem.~6.1]{kussin:2000b} the numbers of orbits as claimed.
-(In case $\DD_{2,2,2,2}$ we take a simple object $S=S_x$ with $e(x)=1$, $\deg(S)=1$ \emph{and} $\End(S)=\CC$.) \end{proof} It was already observed in~\cite{lenzing:2001} that the Klein bottle must have a Fourier-Mukai partner different from a Klein bottle.
+With $\deg(\gge{y})=\frac{1}{\kappa\varepsilon}\LF{\gge{a}}{\gge{y}}$ and $\rk(\gge{y})=\frac{1}{\kappa\varepsilon\deg(S)}\LF{\gge{y}}{\gge{s}}$ we obtain the induced actions on the slopes The claimed numbers and shapes of orbits follow from~\cite[Lem.~6.1]{kussin:2000b}. \end{proof} It was already observed in~\cite{lenzing:2001} that the Klein bottle must have a Fourier-Mukai partner different from a Klein bottle.
 The first part of the following statement is a non-weighted analogue of~\cite{kussin:2000}. \begin{theorem} \begin{enumerate} \item[(1)] The Klein bottle $\KK$ (with any parameter) has as a Fourier-Mukai partner a Witt curve given by the annulus $\AA_{\RR,\HH}$ with two differently coloured ovals (with a suitable parameter). \item[(2)] If $\Hh$ is a noncommutative real elliptic curve, which is neither a Klein bottle, nor an annulus $\AA_{\RR,\HH}$, then each Fourier-Mukai partner of $\Hh$ is isomorphic to $\Hh$ itself. \end{enumerate} \end{theorem} \begin{proof} (1) A Klein bottle $\KK$ has no boundary.
 Thus all simple sheaves have endomorphism ring $\CC$, the complex numbers.
 On the other hand, the structure sheaf $\Oo_{\KK}$ (which is stable and of slope $0$) has endomorphism ring $\RR$.
 Thus by Theorem~\ref{thm:elliptic} the subcategory of semistable bundles of slope $0$ is parametrized by a noncommutative projective curve $\Hh$ of $g(\Hh)=1$ with $\Hh\not\simeq\KK$, and $\Hh$ is derived-equivalent to $\KK$.
 There must be a simple sheaf $S$ in $\Hh$ with $\End(S)\simeq\RR$.
 By Table~\ref{tab:elliptic-data} the only possibility is then $\Hh=\AA_{\RR,\HH}$ (with a suitable parameter).